Jiayan "Jenny" Shi

 Director / Producer / DP

 Jiayan “Jenny” Shi is a Chicago-based documentary filmmaker and video journalist who is passionate about social justice issues regarding people of color.
 She shoots, edits and produces video stories and short documentaries about immigration, race and crime in Chicago for multiple local outlets.
-She is also working on several projects as a researcher, digital content editor and translator including the ITVS co-produced web series “Pulling The Thread”, PBS co-produced digital campaign “Veterans Coming Home” and the 2019 Sundance selection “American Factory”.
+She is also working on several projects as a researcher, digital content editor and translator including the ITVS-funded digital series “Pulling The Thread”, PBS co-produced digital campaign “Veterans Coming Home” and the 2019 Sundance selection “American Factory”.
 Before Shi came to the U.S., she worked with China Central Television (CCTV) and Shanghai Media Group (SMG), helping produce investigative TV programs and a political TV documentary.
 Jenny is a graduate of Kartemquin’s Diverse Voices In Docs program, a TFI Network alum and the winner of the Paley DocPitch Competition 2018.
 Jenny’s work has won a Chicago College Emmy and earned a nomination for a Student Academy Award.